 Why You Need to Be Reading Sales Books

-For me, books are key to learning and growing, regardless of what you’re doing.
+Books are key to learning and growing, regardless of what you’re doing.
 But speaking as a veteran sales professional, I’ve got a few additional thoughts on the matter:

 Top Performers Are Students of the Game

 No one rises to the top of their game without intentional growth and learning.
 If you truly want to be a better leader, better salesperson, better speaker, better writer, or just a better person, you need to study the craft.

 And if you look hard, you’ll find there’s already a book with the instructions.
 Some of the books in this list are classics — they’ve been around for a while, but they still get read because they’re still relevant.
 Others are new, and they can fill you in on the approaches and mindsets that are working today.

 Studies continue to find that most CEO’s read 5 books a month, and earn 350% more income than the average American.
 So, don’t take this list with a grain of salt.
 Get under the hood and explore all these books have to offer.